AMD vs. Intel CPU Market Share: 7nm Makes Landfall as Price War Begins

 Although supply is improving, Intel continues to be plagued by shortages on the low end.
 It's important to remember that mobile comprises roughly 2/3 of the client market, so success here is key.

 AMD's Lisa Su noted recently that the company has its Ryzen 4000 Mobile processors coming in early 2020, but it is important to remember that those chips are the equivalent of the Ryzen 3000 mainstream chips.
 That means they'll wield the same 7nm process for the Zen 2 execution cores, but the jury is out whether they will have Navi or Vega graphics units.
-In either case, these chips will afford the advantages of 7nm, like lower power consumption, that will address some of the relatively poor battery performance of AMD-powered laptops, like the recent Microsoft Surface Laptop 3.
+In either case, the chips will bring the advantages of the 7nm process, like lower power consumption, that will address some of the relatively poor battery performance results with AMD-powered laptops, like the recent Microsoft Surface Laptop 3.
 That should help the company increase its share in the upper echelons of the laptop market.
-Intel is focused on keeping a steady supply of its 10nm Ice Lake chips for OEMs, so AMD will face some challenges.
+Intel is focusing on providing a steady supply of its 10nm Ice Lake chips to OEMs, so AMD will face some challenges.

 AMD Total Unit Market Share